tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 * Even without code, a framework provides an abstraction that is easy to read, understand, and use.
 This is a very powerful programming technique that is analogous to providing an API to the code.

 * By encapsulating the code in functions, we can swap code out when necessary.
-For example, fetching data from a file or an API can easily be changed inside of the `fetch_data` function without affecting how the functions are called.
+For example, fetching data from a file or an API can easily be changed inside of the `fetch_data` function, without affecting how the functions are called.

 Open the solution and highlight the solution that was provided: